microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 This property will only have an effect if the `CommandBarFlyout` has secondary commands.
 If there are no secondary commands, the `CommandBarFlyout` will always be in collapsed mode (hence why there’s no `AlwaysCollapsed` property).

 `CommandBarFlyout` can still be collapsed/expanded by the developer programmatically even when this property is set to true.
+When an item in the primary commands list is invoked, the CommandBarFlyout should stay open and expanded.
+If an item in the secondary commands list is invoked, the CommandBarFlyout should close completely.

 For example: